Two Hands: restoring trust in food

 Food fraud can result in foods being substituted.
 For instance, market analysis of China found that horse and camel meat was sometimes being substituted for Australian beef.

 “We’ve been asked in China if we can sell them lobster heads,” McLardie says, as an example.
-“Southern Rock Lobster is the most expensive lobster in the world, so what they do is they set up a banquet table and they’ll put a rock lobster head on a plate and the rest of the dish will contain something else.”
+“Southern rock lobster is the most expensive lobster in the world.
+So what they do is they set up a banquet table and they’ll put a rock lobster head on a plate.
+But the rest of the dish will contain something else.”

-McLardie has been to the wet markets in China, and has seen first-hand the types of “game playing” that goes on to increase profitability.
+McLardie has been to the wet markets in China.
+He has seen first-hand the types of “game-playing” that goes on to increase profitability.
 Sellers will put chemicals in the water to make the fish look livelier and more colourful.
-They’ll reduce the salt content of the water the fish is kept in – fish need salt that’s normally in seawater – and so they suck in more water to get more salt, which makes them heavier, increasing the cost by weight.
+They’ll reduce the salt content of the water the fish is kept in, and so they suck in more water to get more salt.
+This makes them heavier, increasing the cost by weight.